flexera-public/policy_templates/README_GUIDELINE.md

 ### Example Readme

 Copy and paste the example below to start a new policy readme from scratch.
 See more details about each section above.
+Read the example carefully and replace the example text with the details that apply to your policy.

 ```
 ## Replace this text with the policy name